beautiful-numbers/lehmer-lean/README.md

 ## How to read `PierreDeFermat.lean`

+The distinction above is essential for reading the top-level audit file correctly.

 `PierreDeFermat.lean` is a final assembly/audit file.
 Reading it alone shows the shape of the final global assembly:

 range classification + range closures → no Lehmer composite.

+This is not a defect by itself.
+It is the declared role of this file.

-This file is not meant to contain every branch proof internally.
+`PierreDeFermat.lean` is not meant to contain every branch proof internally.
 It identifies the closure obligations that must be supplied by the branch/range pipelines.

+However, the fact that it is an aggregator is also not, by itself, a proof that the branch closures have been discharged.
+This is exactly where the granularity issue matters.

 Because Lean can verify both weak interfaces and strong proof-carrying objects, the correct question is not simply whether `PierreDeFermat.lean` has hypotheses.